At High St Xray we are pleased to offer a walk in service for Xrays and OPG’s between 8.30am and 5.15pm, Monday to Friday.

 If your medical practitioner has requested you have an Xray or Orthopantomogram (OPG), please bring along your referral and medicare card between these hours and our team will be delighted to assist you, with no appointment necessary.

-Should you require a CT Scan, Ultrasound, Echocardiography, MRI, or Nuclear Medicine examination it will be necessary to make an appointment
+Should you require a CT Scan, Ultrasound, Echocardiography or MRI it will be necessary to make an appointment

 An X-ray (radiograph) is a technique that uses low dose radiation to create pictures of bones and other internal tissues such as your lungs and bowel.Find out more